The Asset Management Review: Argentina

 i Mutual fund definition and characteristics

-The Mutual Fund Law defines mutual funds as a separate estate owned by several persons who are co-owners of the estate and whose rights are represented by quotas.12 Mutual funds are not companies and do not have legal personality but, in no scenario will the investors in the fund be liable in excess of the assets of the fund.
+The Mutual Fund Law defines mutual funds as separate estates owned by several persons who are co-owners of the estate and whose rights are represented by quotas.12 Mutual funds are not companies and do not have legal personality, but in no scenario will the investors in the fund be liable in excess of the assets of the fund.

 The management of the mutual funds is carried out by the managing company, which must be a corporation authorised by CNV or a financial institution authorised by the Argentine Central Bank.
 Custody of the assets of the mutual fund must be held by a different company, called a depositary company, which must be a financial institution.13 The managing company must be completely independent from any other company, especially the depositary company with whom it cannot share its offices.
 Neither can the directors, managers nor attorney-in-fact of the managing company have a position on the board or supervisory board of the depositary company.